Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 Read our overview of Original Medicare.

 Medicare Advantage enrollees only have one plan, rather than having to use multiple plans to get coverage for all the care they need.
-(For example, Medigap – also known as Medicare supplement insurance – only works in conjunction with and as an add on to Original Medicare, and cannot be used with Medicare Advantage).
+(For example, Medigap – also known as Medicare supplement insurance – only works in conjunction with Original Medicare, and cannot be used with Medicare Advantage).

 Read our overview of Medicare supplement insurance (Medigap).

-A note about hospice care: In most cases, this is covered under Original Medicare, even if the person is enrolled in a Medicare Advantage plan.6 But CMS debuted a small pilot program in 2021, under which a limited number of Medicare Advantage plans are providing hospice services through the Medicare Advantage plan rather than through Original Medicare.7)
+A note about hospice care: In most cases, this is covered under Original Medicare, even if the person is enrolled in a Medicare Advantage plan.6 CMS debuted a small pilot program in 2021, under which a limited number of Medicare Advantage plans are providing hospice services through the Medicare Advantage plan rather than through Original Medicare.
+But this pilot program is ending at the end of 2024.7) So starting in 2025, all Medicare beneficiaries who need hospice care will get it through Original Medicare, regardless of whether they’re enrolled in Original Medicare or Medicare Advantage.

 When is Medicare Advantage open enrollment?